jdonley/SoundZone_Tools/README.md

 # SoundZone_Tools
-Sound Zone Tools is a collection of auxiliary MATLAB tools for soundfield reproduction and other various tasks.
+Sound Zone Tools is a collection of auxiliary MATLAB tools for soundfield reproduction and other signal processing tasks.
 The tools have been written by myself or collected from other open sources.
 If a file is missing and there is no download link in the parent file's header, please open an issue to request the link.

+Don't forget to give appropriate reference to the code used, author details are usually found in the file's header.
 Enjoy!

 File name | Description
 :--------:|------------